 3. Use drones as canvassing tools

-Accompanied by a drone platform, drones not only have the power to get the work done faster and better than human labor could, but they carry far less risk and are intriguing to prospects.
+Drones with roofing inspection software, coupled with their impressive capabilities and reduced risk factors, offer a faster and superior alternative to human labor.
+They pique the curiosity of potential customers and make for an intriguing selling point.
 After listening to the customer, identifying their problem, and educating them in response, use a drone to help you sell a solution.
-Put the drone into action by offering a free inspection (more on that later) and get the results in less than an hour.
+Put the drone into action by offering a free inspection (more on that later) and get AI-powered damage detection in minutes.
 The software will speak for itself, and the efficiency and productivity of drone roofing will be evident.
 A drone can cover a lot more ground in a lot less time, optimizing your day of knocking doors.
-Drones can also spark the interest of neighbors and open the door for more business.
-If your company is not yet using drones, it might be time to re-evaluate.
+Drones can also spark the interest of neighbors and open the door for more businessIyour company is not yet using drones, it might be time to re-evaluate.

 4. Sell solutions to problems